univalidate/univalidate-spec/README.md

 ## TODO

-- [ ] Complete basic specification structure
+- [ ] Complete basic specification structure.
 - [ ] Add information about contributions.
-- [ ] Add extra information about shorthand syntax
+- [ ] Add extra information about shorthand syntax.
+- [ ] Add an emoji somewhere in the specification.